-- (8) The following provides a list of common hazards and the injuries that may be sustained, requiring First Aid treatment: - a. manual tasks overexertion can cause muscular strain. - b. working at height slips, trips and falls can cause fractures, bruises, lacerations, dislocations, concussion. - c. electricity potential ignition source could cause injuries from fire.
+(6) The following provides a list of common hazards and the injuries that may be sustained, requiring First Aid treatment:

+- a. manual tasks overexertion can cause muscular strain. - b. working at height slips, trips and falls can cause fractures, bruises, lacerations, dislocations, concussion. - c. electricity potential ignition source could cause injuries from fire.
 Exposure to live electrical wires can cause shock, burns and cardiac arrest. - d. machinery and equipment being hit by moving vehicles, or being caught by moving parts of machinery can cause fractures, amputation, bruises, lacerations, dislocations. - e. hazardous chemicals toxic or corrosive chemicals may be inhaled, contact skin or eyes causing poisoning, chemical burns, irritation.
 Flammable chemicals could result in injuries from fire or explosion. - f. extreme temperatures hot surfaces and materials can cause burns.
 Exposure to heat can cause heat stress and fatigue.
-Exposure to extreme cold can cause hypothermia and frost bite. - g. radiation welding arc flashes, ionizing radiation and lasers can cause burns. - h. violence behaviours including intimidation and physical assault can cause nausea, shock and physical injuries. - i. biological infection, allergic reactions. - j. animals bites, stings, kicks, scratches. - (9) The hazards and possible associated injuries above should be considered when choosing or compiling First Aid kits and equipment required for workplaces.
+Exposure to extreme cold can cause hypothermia and frostbite. - g. radiation welding arc flashes, ionizing radiation and lasers can cause burns. - h. violence behaviours including intimidation and physical assault can cause nausea, shock and physical injuries. - i. biological infection, allergic reactions. - j. animals bites, stings, kicks, scratches.

+(7) The hazards and possible associated injuries above should be considered when choosing or compiling First Aid kits and equipment required for workplaces.

-Consideration of the size and location of the Workplace
+Consideration of the Size and Location of the Workplace

-- (10) In relation to the size and location of the workplace, consideration should be given to the following when determining First Aid facilities and resources: - a. the distance between different work areas; and - b. the response times of emergency services. - (11) First Aid equipment and facilities should be located at convenient points and in areas where there is a higher risk of an injury or illness occurring. - (12) A large workplace such as UNE requires First Aid facilities to be available in various locations due to: - a. work is sometimes carried out a long distance from emergency services e.g. field work; - b. small numbers of workers are dispersed over a wide area; - c. access to a parts of the workplace is difficult; and - d. the workplace has various buildings and floors.
+(8) In relation to the size and location of the workplace, consideration should be given to the following when determining First Aid facilities and resources:

+- a. the distance between different work areas; and - b. the response times of emergency services.

+(9) First Aid equipment and facilities should be located at convenient points and in areas where there is a higher risk of an injury or illness occurring.

+(10) A large workplace such as UNE requires First Aid facilities to be available in various locations due to:

+- a. work is sometimes carried out a long distance from emergency services e.g. field work; - b. small numbers of workers are dispersed over a wide area; - c. access to all parts of the workplace being difficult; and - d. the workplace has various buildings and floors.

-Consideration of the number and composition of workers and other people
+Consideration of the Number and Composition of Workers and Other People

-- (13) When considering the size of the workforce and other people that may require First Aid treatment, the University shall include Workers, Students, Visitors, contractors, subcontractors and volunteers.
-These numbers fluctuate from time to time, so provisions shall take in to account peak numbers. - (14) Public events such as graduations and open days may require additional First Aid kits and First Aiders, and shall be determined by risk assessment. - (15) All Workers must have access to a First Aid kit.
+(11) When considering the size of the workforce and other people that may require First Aid treatment, the University shall include Students, Visitors, contractors, subcontractors and volunteers.
+These numbers fluctuate from time to time, so provisions shall take in to account peak numbers.

+(12) Public events such as graduations and open days may require additional First Aid kits and First Aiders, and shall be determined by risk assessment.

+(13) All Workers must have access to a First Aid kit.